martimy/clab_srl_dcn/telemetry/ecmp_config.md

 ------------------------------------------------------------------------------
 ```

-# Using `--update-file` Flag
+## Using `--update-file` Flag

 The previous approach works well with small updates.
 For more complex configuration, we may need to update/replace the configuration using configuration files instead.
-To perfom the same function as above, you we need to use the commands below:
+To perfom the same function as above, you we need to use the following commands:

 First, direct the output of the `generate` command to a file: